I just got off the phone with an overwhelmed parent.

 Guess what.
 If I’ve just described you, you’re going to be late.

-Here are some reasons why you should make SAT or ACT prep your top priority:
+Here are some reasons why you should make test prep your top priority:

-- Getting a higher SAT or ACT score is the single most important thing you can do at this point in time to increase your chances of getting in to the college of your choice.
+- Getting a higher test score is the single most important thing you can do at this point in time to increase your chances of getting in to the college of your choice.

 - Your SAT or ACT score, which most students take only twice, is as important to your chances of getting in to college as all of your high school grades combined.

-- A score increase of even 100 points can make a HUGE difference in your chance of admission to the college of your choice.
+- A score increase of even 100 points on the SAT or 2 points on the ACT can make a HUGE difference in your chance of admission to the college of your choice.

 - The combination of a motivated student and a skilled tutor can easily result in a 100 to 300 point SAT score increase (and a 2 to 6 point ACT score increase) in a short period of time.